Cranberry Lake 50 Trails

 - Cranberry Lake Community Center in Cranberry Lake, NY (behind center)

 - Gilbert Tract trailhead, located on NYS Route 3 just east of Cranberry Lake, NY

 - Burntbridge Pond/Brandy Brook trailhead, located on NYS Route 3 about two

 For those with boat access, other options are available.
 For those with intermediate to advanced biking skills, keep in mind that several miles of the CL50 are open to biking.
 In fact, the Peavine Swamp Trail, the Gilbert Tract/Brandy Brook Trail and, of course, the sections of the CL50 that coincide with Route 3 and the Ranger School Road are all legally open to biking.
 No motorized or mechanized transportation is allowed in the Five Ponds Wilderness Area, including bikes.

-Before you start your trip please download full trail map here
+Before you start your trip please download full Cranberry Lake 50 Trail Map here

 TRAIL CONDITIONS AND TIME REQUIREMENTS